cboulay/SERF/python/README.md

 ## Python data API

-This project createts a data store for use with EERF.
+This project createts a database and API for evoked electrophysiological response data.
-This data store may be accessed through a simple web interface or directly from within Python.
+This database may be accessed through a simple web interface or directly from within Python.

 ### Installing Python and the API's dependencies